What's not to like about Denmark? It has a long tradition of standing up to bullies during WWII, and more recently here.

 Although it affords a great deal of coverage, I find the widely flared skirts restrictive to peripheral vision.

 The top view shows the longitudinal stripe to good effect.
-The original black, smooth finish, as well as the light weight liner leads me to believe that this helmet did not start its career as a combat helmet but rather a police or civil defense helmet, that, however is conjecture on my part.
+The original black, smooth finish, as well as the light weight liner leads me to believe that this helmet did not start its career as a combat helmet but rather a police or civil defense helmet.

 The liner is pretty conventional in the European sense.
 The leather is in outstanding condition, bright and supple.